Python4AstronomersAndParticlePhysicists/PythonWorkshop-ICE/README.md

 ## About

 This workshop is designed to introduce IFAE and ICE astronomers and particle physicists to modern programming practices in Python specifically applicable to their scientific research.
-The course is intended to be hands-on so that participants will be able to follow, discuss and reuse the examples explained during each lesson.
-Sessions will cover from the most basic programming practices to intermediate-advanced tools specific for scientists.
+The course is intended to be hands-on so that participants will be able to follow, discuss, and reuse the examples explained during each lesson.
+Sessions will cover topics from the most basic programming practices to intermediate/advanced tools specific for scientists.

-Even the workshop will begin with some beginner lessons, it is recommended to know the basics before starting the workshop.
-For those who have not programmed in python before, we encourage to take this online python course: http://sthurlow.com/python/
+Although the workshop will begin with some beginner lessons, it is *highly* recommended to know the basics before starting the workshop.
+For those who have not programmed in Python before, we encourage you to take this online Python 3 course: https://www.learnpython.org

-We encourage everyone to come with his laptop and run all the examples that each session will be presenting (even this is not mandatory).
+We encourage everyone to come with their laptop and run all the examples as they are presented in each session (although this is not mandatory).

-After the first 30 minutes of preparation, teachers will not be able to assist you in your python setup as sessions will need to get started.
+The first 30 minutes of the course will be dedicated to setting up Python and the needed packages.
+After the first 30 minutes of preparation, instructors will not be able to assist you in your Python setup due to time constraints.

-So before arriving to the workshop make sure you have a python 2.7 installed with:
+Before arriving to the workshop, make sure you have Python 3 installed with:

     numpy
     scipy
     matplotlib
     pandas
     astropy
+    jupyter
     pip
-    jupyter

-Optionally install also:
+These packages are needed for the more advanced sections:

     seaborn
     photutils